 As the U.S. Navy prepares to deploy its first laser weapon on a ship later this summer, the Office of Naval Research (ONR) is planning a similar weapon for ground vehicles to protect them from UAVs.
 The Ground-Based Air Defense Directed Energy On-the-Move (GBAD) program aims to provide an affordable alternative to traditional firepower to keep enemy UAVs from tracking and targeting Marines on the ground.
 ONR says it awarded the following contracts to support the GBAD effort: Raytheon ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ONR Looks To Develop Anti-UAV Lasers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ONR Looks To Develop Anti-UAV Lasers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.